How to Become a Social Media Manager

 According to Jensen and Brouillette, some of the most common technical skills needed for social media management include:

-One of the best ways to build key technical skills and set yourself apart from other aspiring social media managers is to seek professional certifications.
+One of the best ways to build key technical skills and set yourself apart from other aspiring social media managers is to seek professional certifications or certificates.

-There are many certifications within the social media management industry that can show your expertise with specific platforms, tools or subject areas:
+Certifications are typically awarded by a specific professional association or organization rather than a university or college, and are focused on role-specific skills.
+There are many certifications within the social media management industry that can show your expertise with specific platforms, tools or subject areas.

-There are many other social media certifications specific to various platforms and skills.
-No matter what kind of job you want, there’s a certification that can help you build and demonstrate relevant expertise.
+In addition to these options, there are many other social media certifications and certificates specific to various platforms and skills.
+No matter your goals, there’s a credential that can help you build and demonstrate the skills you need to get there.

 Get Real-world Experience